 This machine has many adjustments that are used to set the machine up to a specific application.
 The machine adjustments are setup at the factory and fine-tuned during installation.
 If it is necessary to make changes to these settings (i.e. material size changes), make sure you read and understand all instructions before attempting to make any setup changes to the machine.
-If any assistance is needed contact your distributer or RazorGage.
+If any assistance is needed contact your distributor or RazorGage.
 When removing any machine guards or panels properly lock-out tag-out machine power sources.
 See pictures above for electrical and pneumatic power source lock-out points.

-Saw Flow Controls
+Saw Feed Flow Controls

 The saw blade feed rate is adjustable with pneumatic flow controls.
-This adjustment may be necessary if material thickness or width changes.
-Also, a saw timeout error would be a reason to make this adjustment.
-The flow controls for saw feed rate are located a panel above the saw blade housing.
+This adjustment may be necessary if material thickness and/or width changes.
+Also, a saw timeout error may be a reason to make this adjustment.
+The flow controls for saw feed rate are located at the back of the machine in-between the valve and the FRL.
 There is a flow control for retract on the left and one for advance on the right.
-Turning the dial clockwise closes the flow which slows motion and turning counterclockwise will hastens motion.
+Loosen the locking thumb nut before adjusting.
+Adjust by turning the dial clockwise to close the flow which slows motion or turning counterclockwise to hastens motion.
 Use precaution when making adjustments to saw feed rate.
 Changes to saw blade feed rate can affect cut quality.

-To test saw, go to SAW STOP MODE from the MAIN SCREEN and press MOVE TO HIGH LIMIT to get the pusher out of the way.
+To test saw, go to SAW STOP MODE from the MAIN SCREEN and move the pusher out to high limit to get it out of the way.
 Now place a test piece of board under the top clamp and against the fence.
 Enter a value equal to the current position, select MOVE +SAW, then press GO.
 The pusher won't move because it's already in position but the operation selected will be performed.
 Check saw feed rate as the saw is cycling and adjust flow controls to change advance and retract speed as needed.